fiebach/SPIDER/README.md

 With a primary focus on identifying associated proteins and drugs for individual or groups of proteins, SPIDER offers comprehensive tools for in-depth research.

 This repository contains the code for the **S**ystem for **P**rotein, **I**nteractions, **D**rugs, and **E**xploratory **R**esearch (**SPIDER**).
+To use SPIDER locally on your PC, we recommend using the Docker version of SPIDER.
+For detailed instructions, see the [Docker installation instructions](#docker).

 ## Structure

-The code is divided into two main categories:
+The code is divided into three main categories:

 1. **Frontend** - Code for the SPIDER frontend
 2. **Backend** - FastAPI server, Neo4j dump, and other utilities
+3. **Docker** - docker-compose.yml to install and run SPIDER in a Docker container

 These categories are further divided into subcategories.